git-town/git-town/website/src/commands/rename-branch.md

 When called with two arguments, it renames the branch with the given name to the given name.

+### --dry-run

+The `--dry-run` flag allows to test-drive this command.
+It prints the Git commands that would be run but doesn't execute them.

 ### --force / -f

 Renaming perennial branches requires confirmation with the `--force` aka `-f` flag.

+### --verbose / -v

+The `--verbose` aka `-v` flag prints all Git commands run under the hood to determine the repository state.